If you want your inflatable boat to perform at its best, you need to keep it inflated at the correct air pressure.

 Recommended air pressure for the different parts of an inflatable boat

-Here is the data you are primarily looking for.
+The table below contains the average recommended air pressure for inflatable boats and SUPs.
 Mind you, these are averages.
 Be sure to read the rest of the article as well.

 With that said, keep in mind that the recommended PSI for your dinghy, kayak or pontoon boat may vary slightly.